-DA 2 comprising of Bhagyam, NI and NE field produced gross average 23,717 boepd during the quarter.
-The production was lower on account of higher water cut in Bhagyam.
-This is being addressed through an infrastructure debottlenecking project and eventual polymer flood EOR.
-NI and NE satellite fields were brought onto production during the year.
+DA 2 comprising of Bhagyam, NI and NE field produced gross average 16,732 boepd during the quarter.
+The production was lower on account of natural decline and consistent rise in water cut in Bhagyam.
+This is being addressed through better reservoir management initiatives across the field and eventual polymer flood EOR.
+Production from NI and NE satellite fields was robust after bringing them online during FY15.